tenzir/tenzir/web/docs/understand/formats/xsv.md

 csv
 ssv
 tsv
+xsv <field-sep> <list-sep> <null-value>
 ```

 ## Description

 The `xsv` format is a generalization of [comma-separated values (CSV)][csv] data
-in tabular form with a more flexible separator specification supporting tabs, commas, and spaces.
-The first line in an XSV file is the header that describes the
+in tabular form with a more flexible separator specification supporting tabs,
+commas, and spaces.
+The first line in an XSV file is the header that describes
-field names.
+the field names.
 The remaining lines contain concrete values.
-One line corresponds
+One line
-to one event, minus the header.
+corresponds to one event, minus the header.

 The following table juxtaposes the available XSV configurations: